 See Mexico from China!

-This hike follows old mining roads to the 7125 foot summit of China Peak, along the crest of the Dragoon Mountains.
-China Peak's spectacular 360 degree view of southern Arizona, coupled with the Dragoon's signature granite formations, make for a great hike.
+This hike follows old mining roads to the 7125-foot summit of China Peak, along the crest of the Dragoon Mountains.
+China Peak's spectacular 360-degree view of southern Arizona, coupled with the Dragoon's signature granite formations, makes for a great hike.

 As this hike makes use of Forest Road 697, which is a lightly used, high clearance 4 wheel drive road, one could shave several miles off of the hike, if they are not opposed to scratching up their vehicle on thorny vegetation and rocks, on a road with limited turn around spots.
 This description begins at Middlemarch Road, which is the suggested starting point.

 Zinc, lead, and silver was discovered in the Abrigo Limestone on the south slope of China Peak in 1913, leading to the development of the San Juan Mine (a.k.a.
 Gordon Mine).
 With over one thousand feet of underground tunnels, this operation supported a small mining camp nearby, known as Gordon Camp.
 Mining ceased in 1952, and the mines lie abandoned today.

 From Middlemarch Road, the hike heads north, following the rocky route of Forest Road 697 up a small valley.
 Upon crossing a saddle at 1.1 miles, the road begins a steady ascent along a mountainside of ocotillo and grey limestone.
 Views from this area include Tombstone and the Mule and Huachuca ranges.
 The route comes tantalizingly close to impressive formations of Stronghold Granite, before passing through a road cut into a hidden valley of oak-juniper woodland and lichen-encrusted cliffs.
 At the bottom of the valley, a side road leaves to the right: stay left.
 Our road continues north, following a rocky creek bed, and passes another side road to the right at 2.7 miles.
 Again, stay left.